-Effective upon the effectiveness of the registration statement of which this prospectus is a part, the members of our compensation committee will be Messrs.
-Evans and Styslinger and Mr. Evans will be the chair of our compensation committee.
+The members of our compensation committee are Messrs.
+Evans and Styslinger and Mr. Evans is the chair of our compensation committee.
 Our board of directors has determined that Mr. Evans is independent within the meaning of Rule 10C-1 under the Exchange Act.